threefoldtech/info_grid/src/documentation/developers/grid_deployment/grid_deployment_full_vm.md

   - **ACTIVATION_SERVICE_MNEMONIC**
     - Write the seed phrase of an account on devnet with at least 10 TFT in the wallet
   - **GRID_PROXY_MNEMONIC**
-    - Write the seed phrase of an account on devenet with at least 10 TFT in the wallet and a registered twin ID\*
+    - Write the seed phrase of an account on devnet with at least 10 TFT in the wallet and a registered twin ID\*

 > \*Note: If you've created an account using the ThreeFold Dashboard on devnet, the twin ID is automatically registered.
 ## Launch the Script